 Did you know these resilient plants can survive with up to 75% less water than traditional garden plants?
 Embrace drought-tolerant gardening and create a beautiful oasis on your balcony or patio.
 Opt for low-water plants like succulents, which add a touch of greenery and require minimal watering.

 Apartment living often brings the unintentional accumulation of waste, from packaging to perishables.
-These are the actionable steps and strategies to minimize waste in your apartment, underlining that sustainability is as much about what we discard as what we consume.
+These are the actionable steps and strategies to practice zero waste rules or even just minimize waste in your apartment, underlining that sustainability is as much about what we discard as what we consume.

 1. Recycle and Compost